 top of page

-I am a PhD candidate at the University of Victoria in British Columbia, Canada.
-I investigate carnivore behavioural ecology and human-wildlife dynamics through integrated socio-ecological frameworks.
+I am a PhD candidate at the University of Victoria in British Columbia, Canada, investigating carnivore behavioural ecology and human-wildlife dynamics through integrated socio-ecological frameworks.

-Research interests include carnivore movement ecology in spatial and temporal dimensions, modelling human-wildlife interaction dynamics, applied conservation ecology, remote camera trap methodologies, and participatory research practices that place emphasis on engaged equitable partnerships and community-defined research agendas to produce effective locally-relevant conservation outcomes.
+Research interests include species habitat use, spatiotemporal human–wildlife dynamics, applied conservation science, remote camera trap and participatory methodologies that prioritize equitable partnerships and community-defined agendas to advance locally relevant coexistence outcomes.

 Education & Past Experiences: